fusionfabric/open-api-standard/Collections_and_Pagination.md

 the API should provide the client with the following links to navigate the collection:

--   **self** - this returns the current set of items in the collection
+-   `self` - this returns the current set of items in the collection
--   **next** - this link returns the set of items in the collection after the last entry of the current set of items
+-   `next` - this link returns the set of items in the collection after the last entry of the current set of items
--   **prev** - this link returns the set of items in the collection before the first item of the current set of items
+-   `prev` - this link returns the set of items in the collection before the first item of the current set of items
--   **first** - this link returns the first set of items in the collection
+-   `first` - this link returns the first set of items in the collection
--   **last** - this link returns the last set of items in the collection
+-   `last` - this link returns the last set of items in the collection

-All items are based on the passed limit and offset parameters.
+All items are based on the requested `limit` and `offset` parameters.

 Note that links can also be provided for `GET` operations that return a single item rather than a collection - see the *HATEOAS and HAL* section